Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Radius cut dependence on galaxy density

 \subsection{Post-reconstruction}

 We now use the algorithm described in \refsec{sec:gen-methods} to reconstruct the redshift-space \patchy{}-U data.
-In this case we obtain the map shown in \reffig{fig:snr-r-n-post}, which yields the relation
+From the large-sphere auto correlations of this data set we obtain the map shown in \reffig{fig:snr-r-n-post}, which yields the relation

+We observe that the $\gamma$ parameter is significantly different from the pre-reconstruction counterpart (\refeq{eq:pre-rdependence}).
+The smaller $\gamma$ parameter can be explained by the fact that reconstruction narrows the void size distributions, making large voids smaller (see \reffig{fig:void-density-vs-radius}).
+For instance, for the BOSS density quoted, the threshold before reconstruction is $\sim 15.8 \hmpc$ while after reconstruction it is $\sim14.4\hmpc$.

+In contrast, the power parameter $\nu\approx-0.24$ is similar to the one obtained from pre-reconstruction voids.
+This suggests that the dependence of the cut in the galaxy density is similar in both cases.